Standing Rules (Dated August 2020)

 FSSA members who earn an AKC conformation or performance title with their Field Spaniel are awarded a certificate of achievement annually.
 These certificates are issued based on the titles published in the AKC titles database and there is no need for individual application for this award.
 Certificates are also issued for Field Spaniels who earn a WD or WDX in the FSSA working dog program.
 One certificate is issued per dog.
 Where there is a tie among FSSA members for Top Breeder, one certificate is issued per breeder.
 Additional certificates for co-owners may be purchased.

-Plaques are issued for specific AKC titling achievements to include: Obedience Trial Champion, Master Hunter, Champion Tracker, and Master Agility Champion.
+Plaques are issued for specific AKC titling achievements to include: Obedience Trial Champion, Rally Champion, Master Hunter, Champion Tracker, Master Agility Champion, and Scent Work Detective Dog.
 One plaque is issued per dog.
 Additional plaques for co-owners may be purchased.
+8/2020

 Award plaques are engraved with the registered name of the dog, inclusive of AKC titles.
 WD/WDX designations earned through the FSSA working dog program will also be listed if known at the time of engraving.
 Dogs who have earned the HOF or ROM designation through the FSSA awards program will also have HOF and/or ROM listed if this designation is known at the time of engraving.
 Only one ROM will be listed, regardless of how many ROM designations a dog has earned in different categories.